About North Seattle College

 Successful Transfers & Career Training

 While many graduates have continued their studies at such colleges as Dartmouth and UC Berkeley, most North students transfer to the University of Washington.
 In fact, North consistently ranks among the highest of all community colleges in the number of students who are accepted to the University of Washington’s main campus.
 And North graduates fare well — earning competitive salaries and contributing to their communities.

-North also provides outstanding career training in more than 60 certificate programs, including in emerging fields such as nanotechnology, sustainable and conventional energy and control technology.
+North also provides outstanding career training in certificate programs, including in emerging fields such as sustainable and conventional energy and control technology.
 In addition, North helps students earn their GEDTM, learn English, enhance their basic skills and/or pursue a new skill or personal interest.

 Rich Student Life

 Students who attend North are immersed in a rich campus life.
-Concerts, lectures, fitness programs, an award-winning literary magazine and diverse student population that includes more than 900 international students from 50 countries add depth to everyone’s experiences.
+Concerts, lectures, fitness programs, an award-winning literary magazine and diverse student population that includes international students from countries around the world add depth to the student experience.

-North is located in the Northgate area of Seattle and is conveniently located near the two major north-south highways, Interstate 5 and Highway 99, just a short drive to downtown and the University of Washington.
-Largely residential, the campus neighborhood is near a large shopping district and the city’s popular Greenlake Park.
+North is located in the largely residential Northgate area of Seattle and is conveniently located near the two major north-south highways, Interstate 5 and Highway 99, just a short drive to downtown and the University of Washington, and a short walk to and the city’s popular Greenlake Park.
+The campus is connected by the John Lewis Memorial Pedestrian/Bicycle Bridge to the newly developed Northgate Link Light Rail station, Northgate mall, the Kraken Practice Facility, and Thornton Place.
 The campus includes environmentally sensitive wetlands, which have inspired a college-wide commitment to sustainability.